-Academic success, creativity, problem solving, responsibility, resilience, physical development, well-being and mental health are all vital parts of the high-quality education provided at Leigham and are all key elements that support the development of the whole child and promote a positive attitude to learning.
+Academic success, creativity, problem solving, responsibility, resilience, physical development, well-being and mental health are all vital parts of the high-quality education provided at Leigham Primary School and are all key elements that support the development of the whole child and promote a positive attitude to learning.

 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other stimulating experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.

 For those pupils who are still working on the Early Learning Goals as they enter Year 1, there is a period in the Autumn Term when the majority of children progress to the National Curriculum.
 Throughout this time and beyond, all children continue to develop their phonic knowledge through the Letters and Sounds Programme.

 The more able pupils are challenged further in their learning and those who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success and progress.
-National and school requirements are mapped out as a whole school and then individual year groups plan the curriculum for their pupils accordingly.
+Our SEND Policy can be viewed by clicking on this link.
 The spiritual, moral, social and cultural development of our pupils, as well as their understanding of the core values of living in a modern British society, are woven throughout the curriculum.